 From January 2021, we should expect the removal of the current annual cap under the Tier 2 (General) visa route.
 So, it will lower the skills’ threshold from RQF 6 to RQF 3.
 It will also eliminate the resident labour market test.
-Moreover, the minimum general salary threshold will be as low as £25,600.
-If the worker may earn less than this, but not less than £20,480.
+Moreover, the minimum general salary threshold will be as low as £25,600 if the worker may earn less than this, but not less than £20,480.
 Then, he or she may still be able to apply by ‘trading’ points on specific characteristics against your salary.
-For example, if you have a job offer in a from the list of shortage occupations or have a PhD relevant to the job.
+For example, if you have a job offer from the list of shortage occupations or have a PhD relevant to the job.

 The employers without a sponsor licence will need to apply for one.
 They will need it to employ EU nationals from outside of the UK from 1 January 2021.